At the Capulet house, Juliet's mother, Lady Capulet, comes in to tell her daughter about Paris's proposal.

 Lady Capulet unloads the news that Paris has been sniffing around for Juliet's hand in marriage.

-Lady Capulet tells Juliet to check out Paris at the party that night.
+Just check Paris out at the party that night, Lady Capulet says.
 He'll be the oh-so-dreamy guy all the other girls are swooning over.

 Speaking of, Peter, the servant, enters to announce that guests are beginning to arrive for the big bash.